Fish and Wildlife Service, Interior.

 The definition was reworded from the preferred alternative in the DEA to address concerns expressed about enforceability and predictability.
 The earlier definitions we had proposed required injury, death, or nest abandonment to have occurred, whereas the final definition includes the phrase “or is likely to cause,” with the result that all actions that are likely to cause the biologically significant event (injury, loss of productivity, or nest abandonment) by agitating and interfering with eagles will constitute disturbance, whether or not the harm is documented.
 Requiring actual injury, death, or nest abandonment was viewed as creating uncertainty as to whether a disturbance has taken place or whether it will, since death or injury will almost always occur at a later date and sometimes a different location.
 It also implies that actual harm will have to be proven to have taken place, which would make the prohibition difficult to enforce without evidence of a dead or injured eagle.
 The final definition is more consistent with the separate elements used in the Eagle Act to define “take” as well as how the term “disturb” has been applied in the past for managing eagles.
 We are not aware of any local, State, Federal, or tribal guidance or regulation that interprets the term “disturb” to require a threshold as severe as wounding or death.

 We believe the addition of the phrase “likely to cause, based on the best scientific information available” in the final rule increases predictability and is the logical outgrowth of the comment process.
 Many commenters, including numerous state wildlife agencies and our own Office of Law Enforcement, encouraged us to incorporate a “likelihood” clause for purposes of predictability and enforceability.
 Without such a clause, similar actions may be treated differently, depending on their outcome.
 Additionally, the phrase is consistent with the goal of the Eagle Act of protecting eagles by preventing injury.
 The Service will use the best available information to predict the likely outcomes of an action or activity.
-If it is clear an action is likely to cause one of the negative results, there is a high degree of predictability that the disturbance will occur in violation of the Eagle Act.
+If it is clear an action is likely to cause one of the negative results, there is a high degree of predictability that the disturbance will occur in Start Printed Page 31133violation of the Eagle Act.
 It is at this time, when the actor is contemplating the action, that predictability is important, because that is when alternatives are available.

 In addition to immediate impacts, this definition also covers impacts that result from human-caused alterations initiated around a previously used nest site during a time when eagles are not present, if, upon the eagle's return, such alterations agitate or bother an eagle to a degree that injures an eagle or substantially interferes with normal breeding, feeding, or sheltering habits and causes, or is likely to cause, a loss of productivity or nest abandonment.